Ceviche

 - Red aji limo (small red chilies), chopped into thin strips

-- Aji amarillo, (yellow chili) chopped fine
+- Ají amarillo, (yellow chili) chopped fine

-- Juice of 8 key limes
+- Juice of 6 regular limes and 2 key limes

 - Salt to taste